mohdfareed/machine-setup/preferences.md

 # Preferences

-The following are OS and application preferences that are done manually.
+The following are OS and application preferences that are set manually.

 ## Login Applications